DrLex0/MightyVariableFan/README.md

 How you can mount the 5V power supply, will depend on its shape.
 In the overview photo you can see that my supply was small enough to simply tuck under a bundle of wires.
 I connected it to the mains voltage terminals of the main supply through part of an extension cable.
 This ensured a safe connection, as opposed to my first stupid idea of trying to wrap something around the plugs and covering them with shrink-wrap tubing, which I quickly abandoned when trying it in practice.
 If your idea seems vaguely dangerous, it most likely is and must not be attempted.
 In case of doubt, either ask assistance from someone more experienced with electronics, or keep the power supply outside your printer and plug it into a regular power socket.

+Installing the microphone is straightforward: push it into the mount, and the mount onto the buzzer.
+Insert the 3.5 mm plug into the input jack of the sound card (yellow on ‘3D sound’).
+Ensure the plug is perfectly clean to avoid getting random bad contacts.
+Try to avoid that the microphone cable touches the motherboard fan (unless you disabled this because apparently it is not really necessary).

 Now you can mount the MOSFET.
 Before fixing its mount in place, connect all the wires.
 Disconnect the fan wires from the EXTRA output socket, and connect them to the V+ (red) and V- (black) terminals of the board.
 Next, you need to get 24V from somewhere.
 You can either use a long wire directly to one of the unused 24V terminals of the power supply, or you can use a short wire to the ‘FAN’ output on the corner of the board, which is hard-wired to the 24V as well.
 Make sure to get the polarity right!
 GND is negative (usually black wire), VIN is positive (usually red wire).
 Don't forget to connect the GPIO as described at the start of this section.
 Once everything is connected, find a good place to glue the mount.